Meatball soup

 Meatball soup is a soup made using meatballs, simmered with various other ingredients.
-The classic meatball soup consists of a clear broth, often with pieces of or whole meatballs with vegetables; common additions are pasta (e.g., noodles, although almost any form can be used), dumplings, or grains such as rice and barley.
+Meatball soup typically consists of broth with whole or cut meatballs.
+Common additions are vegetables, pasta (e.g., noodles, although almost any form can be used), dumplings, or grains such as rice and barley.
 Various types of meat are used, such as beef, lamb, pork and poultry.